Learning Soft Constraints From Constrained Expert Demonstrations: Approach

-\textit{Case I.} If $J_\mu^{\pi_E}(c)-\beta \leq 0$, then $c$ is already feasible, that is, for this value of $c$, the average constraint value across expert trajectories is less than or equal to $\beta$.
-If there are expert (or expert-like) trajectories in $-J_\mu^{\pi_{mix}}(c)$, then we will end up increasing the constraint value across these expert trajectories, which is not desirable since it will lead to $c$ becoming more infeasible.
+We can further improve the constraint adjustment subprocedure by noticing that an overlap in expert and agent data used in computing the terms $J_\mu^{\pi_E}(c)$ and $J_\mu^{\pi_{mix}}(c)$ respectively in \Cref{cost-adjustment2} hampers convergence in learning constraints.
+We can see this in the following way.
+We know that constraint adjustment (\Cref{cost-adjustment}, \Cref{cost-adjustment2}) is finding the decision boundary between expert and agent trajectories (see Figure \ref{fig:intuition} for an illustration).
+Consider the soft loss objective for \Cref{cost-adjustment2}:

-\textit{Case II.} If $J_\mu^{\pi_E}(c)-\beta > 0$, then there is a nonzero ReLU term in $L_{\mbox{soft}}(c)$.
-Given that there are some expert trajectories in $-J_\mu^{\pi_{mix}}(c)$, if we take the gradient of $L_{\mbox{soft}}(c)$, we will get two contrasting gradient terms trying to increase and decrease the constraint value across these expert trajectories.
-The gradient update associated with the ReLU term is more necessary since we want $c$ to become feasible, but having expert trajectories in $-J_\mu^{\pi_{mix}}(c)$ diminishes the effect of the ReLU term and it takes more iterations to get a feasible $c$.
+Here, the expert data is used to compute $J_\mu^{\pi_E}(c)$, and the agent data is used to compute $J_\mu^{\pi_{mix}}(c)$.
+Depending on whether $J_\mu^{\pi_E}(c)-\beta \leq 0$ or not, the ReLU term vanishes in $L_{\mbox{soft}}(c)$.
+There are two cases. \textbf{(I)} If $J_\mu^{\pi_E}(c)-\beta \leq 0$, then $c$ is already feasible, that is, for this value of $c$, the average constraint value across expert trajectories is less than or equal to $\beta$.
+If there are expert (or expert-like) trajectories in agent data (used to compute $-J_\mu^{\pi_{mix}}(c)$), then we will then end up increasing the constraint value across these expert trajectories (on average), which is not desirable since it will lead to $c$ becoming more infeasible.
+This will lead to requiring more iterations to converge in learning the constraint function $c$. \textbf{(II)} If $J_\mu^{\pi_E}(c)-\beta > 0$, then there is a nonzero ReLU term in $L_{\mbox{soft}}(c)$.
+If there are some expert or expert-like trajectories in agent data (and subsequently in $-J_\mu^{\pi_{mix}}(c)$), and we take the gradient of $L_{\mbox{soft}}(c)$, we will get two contrasting gradient terms trying to increase and decrease the constraint value across the same expert (or expert-like) trajectories.
+The gradient update associated with the ReLU term is required since we want $c$ to become feasible, but having expert (or expert-like) trajectories in $-J_\mu^{\pi_{mix}}(c)$ diminishes the effect of the ReLU term and then more iterations are needed for convergence of constraint function $c$.